stjomd/hexmc/README.md

-# bachelor
+# hexmc

-This repository contains the source code for my bachelor thesis that I wrote at the Vienna University of Technology in the winter semester of 2022 and the summer semester of 2023.
+hexmc is a #SAT solver implemented as part of my bachelor thesis at the Vienna University of Technology.
-This includes the LaTeX files as well as Java code.
+The submitted version is `v1.0.0`.

-In my bachelor thesis, I studied FPT algorithms for the problem #SAT (propositional model counting).
-The goal was then to implement a simple #SAT solver using these algorithms.
+In my bachelor thesis, I studied dynamic algorithms for the problem #SAT (propositional model counting).
+The goal was then to implement a #SAT solver using these algorithms.

-## solver
+## Details

-The solver utilizes a dynamic algorithm w.r.t. the ps-width of a formula.
-I also attempted to implement an algorithm w.r.t. the clique-width of the formula's incidence graph, however there was/is no algorithm known to me at the time that would compute the necessary inputs for it.
+The implementation includes two dynamic algorithms, one parameterized by the ps-width of the formula, and one parameterized by the clique-width of the formula's signed incidence graph.
-The Java code includes this implementation too, and it can be run by setting `--alg=cw`.
-This, of course, will return false answers, but might be useful in case anyone wants to complete the implementation.
-Note that this solver was not optimized for efficiency, but rather for readability of the source code, and will require extremely long times and/or will run out of memory for larger formulas.
+However, the latter requires inputs for which, to my knowledge, there exist no computation methods yet, and therefore it is not used.
+It can still be run by setting `--alg=cw` for studying purposes, but this returns false answers at the time.

 For more information on the underlying algorithms, refer to:
 - *Sigve Hortemo Sæther, Jan Arne Telle, Martin Vatshelle:* Solving #SAT and MaxSAT by Dynamic Programming.
 J. Artif.
 Intell.
 Res.
 54: 59-82 (2015)